 Jump to section

-Discovered in 1949, L-theanine is an amino acid found primarily in green tea, but also black tea and certain mushrooms.
+Discovered in 1949, L-theanine is an amino acid found primarily in green tea leaves, but also black tea and certain mushrooms.
 It contributes to the herbaceous, almost grassy (in a good way) taste of green tea, otherwise known as “umami” or savory.

-As it relates to sleep, the two primary benefits of L-theanine are that it promotes relaxation without drowsiness and aids in the ability to cope with everyday stress.
+As a natural sleep aid, the two primary L-theanine benefits are that it promotes relaxation without drowsiness and aids in the ability to cope with everyday stress.

 Promotes relaxation without drowsiness

-Scientific research on the neuropharmacology of L-theanine (1) has shown that it increases the brain's serotonin and dopamine levels, with double-blind, placebo-controlled clinical trials indicating that it increases alpha brain waves (considered an index of relaxation).
+Scientific research and double-blind, placebo-controlled studies/clinical trials on the neuropharmacology of L-theanine (1) have shown that it increases the levels of dopamine and serotonin.
+These two brain chemicals act as neurotransmitters modulating alpha brain waves (considered an index of relaxation).
 (2) And while initial research established the effect at higher doses than those typically found in a cup of tea (approximately 20mg), follow-up research confirmed the effect at dietary levels, (3) confirming that “L-theanine...has a significant effect on the general state of mental alertness or arousal.”

 Aids in the ability to cope with everyday stress and anxiety

 In a study (4) conducted over four weeks, 30 participants received either L-theanine (200 mg/day) or placebo tablets.
-The results showed that the L-theanine group experienced an improved overall mental state in terms of stress-related ailments and cognitive performance/cognitive function.
+The results showed that the L-theanine group experienced an improved overall mental state and mental health as measured by stress-related ailments and cognition (cognitive performance/cognitive function).

 It’s impossible to talk about stress without mentioning its implications on sleep.
 Because when the body reacts to acute (short-term and quickly passing) or psychological stress, there’s an increase in sympathetic nervous system activation.
 When this occurs, the autonomic nervous system (ANS) releases stress hormones such as adrenaline and cortisol that circulate blood to vital organs and muscles.
 (5) Heart rate increases, breath quickens, muscles tense, and beads of sweat form as a “fight or flight” response, which evolved as a survival mechanism to allow people to quickly react to life-threatening situations.
 When this occurs before bedtime, it can run interference with sleep onset (the ability to fall asleep) and sleep maintenance (the ability to stay asleep).